MukundTarsariya/Twitter_sentiment/README.md

 # Tweet_Sentiment_Analysis
-**Update**(13 Oct.
-2019): I don't actively maintain this repository.
+**Update**(31 Dec.
+2020): I don't actively maintain this repository.
 This work was done for a course project and the dataset cannot be released because I don't own the copyright.

 ## Dataset Information